Disaster compensation expert Feinberg appointed to run Boston fund

-BOSTON, April 17 Kenneth Feinberg, the attorney who oversaw compensation funds for victims of the Sept.
-11 attacks and the Virginia Tech shootings, will administer the fund for those affected by the Boston Marathon bombing, officials said on Wednesday.
+BOSTON Kenneth Feinberg, the attorney who oversaw compensation funds for victims of the September 11 attacks and the Virginia Tech shootings, will administer the fund for those affected by the Boston Marathon bombing, officials said on Wednesday.

 Feinberg will serve as administrator of the One Fund Boston, Governor Deval Patrick and Mayor Thomas Menino said in a statement.
 The fund, unveiled Tuesday, was seeded with a $1 million donation from the financial services firm John Hancock.